 Myth: There is no evidence

 Not true.
 Knox and Sollecito's trial lasted almost 11 months; the case file ran to over 10,000 pages; dozens of witnesses were called; the judges' analysis of the evidence is several hundred pages long.
 The argument that there is no evidence is patent nonsense.
-See The Case Against Amanda Knox and Raffaele Sollecito for a list of some of the main points of evidence.
+See The Case Against Amanda Knox and Raffaele Sollecito and our one-page Evidence List for summaries of the main points of evidence.

 Myth: They already have the guy